One unit of course credit equals four semester hours.

 A seminar designed to give faculty and advanced students in economics an opportunity to study current theoretical developments, issues and policies in economics.
 Specific topics vary with the interests of faculty and students.
 Repeatable for credit.

 ECO 440 Teaching Economics in the Secondary School

-An examination of the materials and methods of teaching economics in high school, including preparation of instructional objectives and lesson plans, alternative instructional techniques, evaluation methods, the use of library, Internet and audio visual resources and possibilities for classroom observation.
-Prerequisites or corequisites: major in economics and SEC 310.
-Spring Term.
+An examination of the material and methods of teaching economics in high school, including preparation of instructional objectives and lesson plans, alternative instructional techniques, evaluation methods, the use of library, Internet and audio visual resources and possibilities for classroom observation.
+Prerequisites or corequisites: major in economics and SEC 300, SEC 310.
+Fall Term.

 ECO 492/292 Independent Study

 Reading and research open to juniors and seniors majoring in economics and other majors who have a background adequate for research on problems with important economic content.
-Approval of the director of the Center for Business and Economics is required.
+Approval of the department chair is required.

 ECO 495 Honors Independent Research